 If you have a wood-burning stove in your home, you’ve probably noticed that the wall behind it can get extremely hot.
-This heat can damage the wall and potentially burn it.
-To protect your wall from this type of damage, you need to add a heat-resistant layer between the wall and the stove to act as a wall protector.
+This heat source can damage the wall and potentially burn it.
+To protect your wall from this type of damage, you need to add a fire resistant layer between the wall and the stove to act as a wall protector.

 You can easily fireproof the wall behind your wood-burning stove with the help of a fire and heat-resistant material.
 Of course, you can decide what material works best for you and your room, but the best part is that there are options.
 Some of the options include brick, stone, faux panels, cement board, and more.

 There are multiple different benefits to fireproofing the wall behind your wood stove.
 Your wall will remain protected, and you will even notice an increase in efficiency from the wood stove.
 For more benefits and how to fireproof the wall, keep reading.